stakewise/periodic-tasks/README.md

 * `periodic_tasks/update_price.py` - calls the function on the mainnet that updates the osETH-to-ETH price on the L2 network, i.e., the target network.
 * `periodic_tasks/update_ltv.py` - updates user having maximum LTV in given vault.
 Users are stored in `VaultUserLtvTracker` contract.
-* `periodic_tasks/force_exit.py` - Monitor leverage positions and trigger exits/claims for those that approach the liquidation threshold.
+* `periodic_tasks/force_exit.py` - monitor leverage positions and trigger exits/claims for those that approach the liquidation threshold.
+* `periodic_tasks/infinity_pools.py` - convert the vault balance into pool tokens and distribute the converted amount to the pool shareholders.

 ## Setup